Welcome to the Baltic Climate School 2026

 Knowledge of environmental communication, media and journalism is advantageous as the course is oriented towards exchanging knowledge amongst media-related sectors.

-Please, DO NOT buy any tickets before getting a confirmation from the organizers.
+Please, DO NOT buy any tickets before getting a confirmation of participation from the organizers.

 IMPORTANT INFORMATION: